How are the heights measured?

 - Sunlight Full Sun to Partial Shade

-Buying Little Henry Virginia Sweetspire at The Tree Center
+Buying the Little Henry® Itea at the Tree Center

-Little Henry Virginia Sweetspire is an excellent garden plant that can find a home in any garden, bringing summer flowers and fall brilliance.
+Little Henry Itea is an excellent garden plant that can find a home in any garden, bringing summer flowers and fall brilliance.
 We guarantee that our plants are the correct dwarf variety, and we know that this plant is in high demand, for its beauty and ease of growth.
-To avoid disappointment, order now while stocks last!
-We also invite you to browse our inventory of other unique shrubs, including plants like Victory Firethorn and Red Tip Photinia.
+To avoid disappointment, order now while stocks last.